noxasch/flutter_app_widget/app_widget_android/README.md

 # app_widget_android

-This package are meant to use by app_widget.
-If you are using this on it's own, you are on your own.
+Android implementation for [app_widget](https://pub.dev/packages/app_widget) plugin.
+This package are not meant to be used on it's own.

 ## Getting Started

 This project is a starting point for a Flutter